blue-luke/ckad-exercises/f.services.md

 </details>

 ### Create an nginx deployment of 2 replicas, expose it via a ClusterIP service on port 80.
 Create a NetworkPolicy so that only pods with labels 'access: granted' can access the deployment and apply it

+Creating deployment was fine

+$ k create deploy nginx --image=nginx --replicas=2
+$ k expose deploy nginx --port=80 --target-port=80

+The logic behind the network policy took some time
+I needed to apply it to all pods with app: nginx
+And I needed to only allow ingress from pods with access: granted 27.yaml

 kubernetes.io > Documentation > Concepts > Services, Load Balancing, and Networking > [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)